Introduction

 Insight: The Practical Dilemma

-therefore a circular problem.
-The Cauchy criterion provides a rigorous theoretical escape:
+\(d(x_n, x^*) \lt \varepsilon\) is a circular problem.
+The Cauchy criterion provides a rigorous

-infinite tail of the sequence, which is computationally impossible.
-In practice, we use stagnation-based stopping criteria
+an infinite tail of the sequence, which is computationally impossible.
+In practice, we use stagnation-based

 Boundedness

-consequence of convergence.
-In machine learning, we invert this logic: we enforce boundedness as a
+necessary consequence of convergence.
+In machine learning, we invert this logic.
+We enforce boundedness

 Definition: Bounded